 Ask your provider or planner what illnesses or conditions are not covered by the policy.

-In what circumstances might my claim be rejected?
+In what circumstances might my dread disease claim be rejected?

 Non-disclosure of relevant information, whether deliberate or accidental, is the usual cause of rejected or reduced claims.